 When coding a very complex web page, HTML code can get messy and difficult to sort out.
 Cascading Style Sheets (CSS) help by separating the content of the document from the presentation code.
 Many CSS documents have a separate style sheet that is not included in the actual page at all that allows you to make a change to a hundred elements on a page with one simple edit to the style sheet.
 You can do pretty well anything you want with HTML without resorting to CSS, but it’s much cleaner and loads faster.

-This is a programming language that borrows various features from the heavy duty hardcore languages such as C, AWK, Lisp and others.
+This is a programming language that borrows various features from heavy-duty hardcore languages such as C, AWK, Lisp, and others.
 On the web, Perl often goes hand in hand with CGI, which defines how the data is passed back and forth between the server and the user.
-Perl’s original use was for text manipulation but it has since graduated to support complex data structures, databases and the like.
+Perl’s original use was for text manipulation, but it has since graduated from supporting complex data structures, databases, and the like.
 Programmers can use Perl to make your website do almost anything.

 This is another offshoot of Perl.
 Considered more powerful than its ancestor, it allows for easy implementation of objects that are structures of interacting data methods and fields.
 Ruby is generally for websites that require very advanced functional elements.

 Another object-oriented language that resides on the server and generates dynamic web pages, this one originated by Microsoft.
 It is included as an integral part of:

 This is the Microsoft software framework that your users would have to download onto their own computers first in order to take advantage of its features.